raspberrypilearning/target-practice/en/step_3.md

 --- /task ---

-### Draw the target rings
+### Draw the target circles

+The target circles will cover the brown triangle where they overlap, because they are drawn later.

 --- task ---

 The largest part of the target will be a blue **circle** made by using the `ellipse()` function.

 An ellipse is a shape with a single side and no corners.
 It can be squashed, like an oval, or perfecly round, like a circle.

 An ellipse needs `x` and `y` coordinates, width, and height.
 The `x` and `y` coordinates of an ellipse are the centre position.

-The blue circle will cover the brown triangle where they overlap, because the circle was drawn later.

 **Tip:** To make a circle, the **width** and **height** must be the same.